 The C190-S1 to S3 Security Portals incorporate large glazed areas and minimal framework to offer high transparency, again enhancing their aesthetic appeal.
 That makes them suitable for architects looking for style yet requiring a secure solution (the LPS 1175 certification provides architects with the confidence to specify the C190-S1, S2 & S3 Security Portal).
 It means that security specifiers no longer have to make a compromise between aesthetics and preventing unauthorised and/or forced entry.

 LPS 1175 testing

-LPS 1175 testing is carried out by BRE, using the test formulated by the LPCB, an organisation that has extensive input from government, insurance industry and police forces.
-Within the LPS 1175 certification standard there are a number of different ratings associated to the level of security provided by the approved products.
-For instance, our C190 Cylindrical Security Portals have achieved a Security Rating of SR1, SR2 and SR3, with SR3 products providing moderate resistance to determined attempts of forced entry using a range of techniques including those that involve creation of noise.
-It’s also worth bearing in mind that our SR3 approved C190 S3 Security Portal incorporates bullet resistant glazing – BR3/S EN1063.
+LPS 1175 testing is carried out by BRE, using the test formulated by the LPCB, an organisation that has extensive input from the government, the insurance industry and police forces.
+Within the LPS 1175 certification standard, there are a number of different ratings associated to the level of security provided by the approved products.
+For instance, our C190 Cylindrical Security Portals have achieved a Security Rating of SR1, SR2 and SR3, with SR3 products providing moderate resistance to determined attempts of forced entry using a range of techniques including those that involve the creation of noise.
+It’s also worth bearing in mind that our SR3-approved C190 S3 Security Portal incorporates bullet-resistant glazing – BR3/S EN1063.